BarefootBKK/TabPagerManager-for-Android/README.md

   ```
   Notice:

-  - replace the "new Fragment()" above with your own fragment.
+  - Replace the "new Fragment()" above with your own fragment.

   - If you're in activity, use "getSupportFragmentManager()" to be the target fragmentManager.